Tuesday, July 28 Amsterdam

 Saturday, August 8 Neuhausen

 In the Emmental region, visit key sites including Trachselwald Castle, a fortress once used to imprison Anabaptists.
 Hear the story of the Anabaptist Hans Haslibacher and visit the farm where some of his descendants still live today.
 Stop at the Affoltern cheese factory.
-Take a wagon ride up the Anabaptist climb (Täuferstieg) near Schleitheim where the first Anabaptist confession was written in 1527.
+Take a brief hike up the Anabaptist climb (Täuferstieg) near Schleitheim where the first Anabaptist confession was written in 1527.
 Reflect at a unique monument placed in 2004 by Reformed Church leaders as an act of repentance and reconciliation between Anabaptists and their former persecutors.
 Learn more at the Schleitheim Museum.
-Cap off the day with a visit to Schaffhausen and the picturesque Rhine Falls, the largest waterfall in Europe.

 Sunday, August 9 Bregenz